-There are four primary sources of hazards in the workplace:
+There are five primary sources of hazards in the workplace:

-There are four important methods to identify and control hazards in the workplace:
+There are four important methods to identify hazards in the workplace:

-To control hazards in the workplace, the "Hierarchy of Controls" strategy is used.
-The first three strategies eliminate or reduce the hazard, while the last two eliminate or reduce exposure.
-The highest priority is to fix the hazard because if you don't have the hazard, you are much less likely to have an accident.
-Hazard controls are implemented according to the following hierarchy:
+The "Hierarchy of Controls" includes six stratgies used to control hazards and exposure in the workplace.
+The first three strategies eliminate or reduce the hazard, while the last three can eliminate or reduce exposure to hazards.
+The highest priority is to eliminate the hazard because if you don't have the hazard, you are much less likely to have an accident.

 Accident analysis and investigation is a critical process.
 The purpose of the process is different, depending on who conducts it: The employer analyses accidents to fix their safety management systems, while OSHA investigates accidents to determine if the employer violated OSHA regulations.
 Do you see the difference?